-The spring and summer craft show season is upon us and if you are planning on applying for a booth, you should plan on being just as prepared in the marketing department as you are in the products department.
+The spring and summer craft show season is upon us and if you are planning on applying for a booth as craft show vendors, you should plan on being just as prepared in the marketing department as you are in the products department.
 If you thought all you needed to do was show up with your folding table, handmade goodies and a smile you were wrong.
 Well not wrong, but maybe not utilizing the show for its full marketing potential like you should.

 My first rule of thumb is never trust anyone else to do the marketing for you.
 I don’t care how big or small the show is that you are participating in; if you are counting on them to do all the publicity and marketing you might be holding your breath.
 Some shows are better at this than others.
 I did all the marketing and PR for Stitch here in Austin and yearly busted my toosh making sure that Stitch got mentioned on the radio and TV as well as in magazines and newspapers.
 You would be surprised how many events don’t even bother to submit to the free calendar guides in the local paper.
 I’m not saying do the craft shows marketing job for them, I’m saying make sure you fully market your involvement in the show.

 These are a few tips I have learned through the years from running Austin’s largest independent fashion and craft show as well as from participating in tons of craft shows locally and nationally.
 I’d love for you to leave me any comments with suggestions that you might have or tricks of the trade that you utilize when participating in a craft show.